Mary Joseph Rogers: Religious work

 Rogers was chosen by Father Walsh in 1912 to take lead of the women that had come forward to help in his foreign mission society.
 Rogers previous establishment of the mission club at Smith College equipped her with a small amount of knowledge on how a mission based group was run.
 What Father Walsh asked required her to think broader and even though she did not know yet would reach an international level.
 What Rogers and the other women did know is that they wanted to be diverse in the type of work they did and who they helped.
 After the announcement in 1912 by Father Walsh that Rogers would be leading, she took a trip in 1914 to Europe with a friend.
-She arrived in France and ended the trip in Italy, were they were able to attend Pope Pius X funeral.
+She arrived in France and ended the trip in Italy, where they were able to attend Pope Pius X funeral.
 This trip left Rogers with a deeper knowledge and understanding for religious life.

 Recognizing that Rogers would need help to establish the group, the Dominican Sisters of Sinsinawa, Wisconsin offered guidance.
 The group took some time to be approved as errors in administration and patriarchal concern prolonged the process.
 Paperwork between the Vatican and the women took a while to go back and forth.
 At one point some of the paperwork was sent back to the wrong address in New York.
 Word also got back to the women that there were doubts from those in charge in Rome about how successful the women's group would be.
 Those in power were quoted saying " American girls would not make good Missioners."
 Rogers and the women continued their work despite the reluctance of the authorities in Rome.
 At the start there was only three women including Rogers that were helping Father Walsh and the society.

 In February 1920, the Archbishop of New York, Patrick Joseph Hayes, relayed the news that the group of now 35 women was a church approved Diocletian congregation.
 Their title was "The Foreign Mission Sisters of St. Dominic", it was later changed to the "Maryknoll Sisters of St. Dominic".
 Rogers was voted to be the official leader in 1925, upon which point she took the name Mother Mary Joseph.
 She stayed head of the Maryknoll sisters until she retired.

 Mother Mary Joseph espoused a belief that God was present wherever a Maryknoll is present, even if the actions taking place were not considered typical of a Catholic missionary.
 She would use the term cultivate as a way to explain what she felt that Maryknolls should aim to do, stating that "In our active religious life we don’t have time for sustained and long prayer.
 We must cultivate union with God at every possible moment."
 Mother Mary Rogers and the other Maryknoll sisters kept this motto in mind on all missions throughout the world.